dstodev/factorio-server/README.md

 ## Configure server

-Configuration files are located in:
+After starting for the first time, configuration files are available in:

 - `./cfg/`

-After starting for the first time, server files are created in:
+and server files are available in:

 - `./server-files/`